 Public housing is rental housing owned and managed by housing authorities.
 Renters pay only 30% of their adjusted income.
 Typically, public housing consists of apartment developments but sometimes can be scattered single family homes in some suburban or rural housing authorities.
 Public housing was the first form of affordable housing provided to low income Americans.
 It is one of the oldest housing assistance programs in the country.

 Every public housing project is inspected every one to three years by HUD.

-Garfield Housing Authority manages 3 rental properties which have an average
+Garfield Housing Authority manages 3 rental properties which, as of the last set of publicly available data, have an average

 inspection score of 89.
 The scores for properties managed by

 Garfield Housing Authority range from a high of 95 to a low of 79.